jeeneo/fonts/readme.md

-## One UI 8 rootless font installer
+## Font installer

 > [!IMPORTANT]
-> This app has been put under low-maintenance mode, I no longer own a Samsung device to continue developing
+> This app has been put under maintenance-only mode.
+I no longer own a Samsung device to guarantee it will work.

 <div align="center">
   <img src="fastlane/metadata/android/en-US/images/phoneScreenshots/01.png"